|Key Statistics 2021|

-Led by its Singapore Committee, chaired by Oracle and co-chaired by Kimberly-Clark, Philip Morris International, and Visa, the Council has built a close working relationship with the Government of the Republic of Singapore.
-Over the years, the Council has supported the development of the U.S.-Singapore bilateral relationship, including serving as a leading proponent for the U.S.-Singapore Free Trade Agreement.
+Led by its Singapore Committee, chaired by Oracle and co-chaired by Kimberly-Clark, Philip Morris International, MSD, and Visa, the Council has built a close working relationship with the Government of the Republic of Singapore.
+Over the years, the Council has supported the development of the U.S.-Singapore bilateral relationship, including serving as a leading proponent for the U.S.-Singapore Free Trade Agreement as well as the Partnership for Growth and Innovation.
 The Council's engagement with Singapore includes a Business Mission, regular meetings with Singapore's Ambassador to the United States, and numerous meetings throughout the year hosted in Singapore and in the U.S.

 Singapore in the United States

 The Council serves as a forum for senior Singapore policymakers to address and dialogue with the U.S. business community.
 The Council also arranges advocacy on U.S. business issues in Singapore with the government.
 Council programs over the past few years have included those with Singaporean officials visiting the United States, including with former Prime Minister and Minister Mentor Lee Kuan Yew, Prime Minister Lee Hsien Loong, Industry Minister Lim Hng Kiang and former Foreign Minister George Yeo.
 The most recent was a luncheon in honor of Minister for Trade Chan Chun Sing during his visit to Washington, D.C. in March 2019.
 US-ABC meets regularly with representatives from the Singapore Government and collaborates on a myriad of issues of interest to U.S. businesses.

 A Permanent Presence in Singapore

 The Council has chosen Singapore to house its regional headquarters, led by Senior Vice President & Regional Managing Director Ambassador Michael Michalak.
-The Singapore office is staffed by Shay Wester, Fauzia Sheh, Sarah Lessing, Heidi Mah and J-Ren Ong and is responsible for oversight of the Council’s offices in Bangkok, Hanoi, Jakarta, Kuala Lumpur and Manila.
+The Singapore office is staffed by Mario Masaya, Fauzia Sheh, Sarah Lessing, Heidi Mah and J-Ren Ong and is responsible for oversight of the Council’s offices in Bangkok, Hanoi, Jakarta, Kuala Lumpur and Manila.

 Success Stories in Singapore